forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 > * Violations of the Helsinki Accords.
 > * NATO involved in offensive military actions.
 > * Highly relevant for the recent history and todays situation.
-> * The first war with its brutality in Europe since the 2nd World War. // This pages focus on Europe.
+> * The first war with its brutality in Europe since the 2nd World War. // The focus of this project is on Europe.

 * [Introduction and Overview](#introduction-and-overview)
   * [Refs Overview](#refs-overview)